Self-supervised learning with rotation-invariant kernels: Introduction

-Based on this framework, we explore empirically the quality of different rotation-invariant kernels defined on the hypersphere for self-supervision.
-Our experiments show that truncated kernels of the form $\mathcal{K}(\vec{u}, \vec{v}) = \sum_{\ell = 0}^L b_{\ell} P_\ell(q; \vec{u}^\top \vec{v})$ work the best, with $L \in \{2, 3 \}$, $b_{\ell} \geq 0$ for $\ell \in \{0, \ldots, L\}$, where $P_\ell(q; \cdot)$ denotes the Legendre polynomial of order $\ell$, dimension $q$.
-To our knowledge, this kernel choice has not been considered in previous self-supervised learning methods.
-Therefore, we introduce our self-supervised learning method SFRIK (\underline{S}el\underline{F}-supervised learning with \underline{R}otation-\underline{I}nvariant \underline{K}ernels, pronounced like ``spheric''), which regularizes the embedding distribution to be close to the uniform distribution with respect to the MMD pseudometric associated to such a truncated kernel, as summarized in Figure \ref{fig:arch}.
-Our contributions are as follows: \begin{itemize}[leftmargin=15pt,topsep=2pt,itemsep=2pt,parsep=0pt,partopsep=0pt] \item We propose a general kernel framework to design regularizers for self-supervised learning of visual representations, based on the MMD pseudometric and rotation-invariant kernels. \item We show that this general framework encompasses several previous self-supervised learning methods, like uniformity-based \cite{wang_understanding_2020} and information-maximization \cite{bardes_vicreg_2021} methods. \item We show experimentally that SFRIK with a truncated kernel is competitive compared to other self-supervised learning methods on several common evaluation protocols. \item We show that SFRIK benefits from large embedding dimensions without requiring a large batch size, and scales easily with the embedding dimension using the kernel trick. \end{itemize} Typically, while information-maximization losses \cite{zbontar_barlow_2021,bardes_vicreg_2021} have a quadratic complexity in the embedding dimension, the complexity of SFRIK's loss is quadratic in the batch size and \emph{linear} in the embedding dimension.
-Finally, our kernel approach opens perspectives for applying kernel approximation techniques (like random features \citep{rahimi_random_2007} or Nyström approximations \cite{williams_using_2000}) in self-supervised learning, to further reduce the computational complexity.
+Numerically, we show in a rigorous experimental setting with a separate validation set for hyperparameter tuning that our method yields fully competitive results compared to the state of the art, when choosing truncated kernels of the form $\mathcal{K}(\vec{u}, \vec{v}) = \sum_{\ell = 0}^L b_{\ell} P_\ell(q; \vec{u}^\top \vec{v})$, with $L \in \{2, 3 \}$, $b_{\ell} \geq 0$ for $\ell \in \{0, \ldots, L\}$, where $P_\ell(q; \cdot)$ denotes the Legendre polynomial of order $\ell$, dimension $q$.
+To our knowledge, this kernel choice has not been considered in previous self-supervision methods.
+Therefore, we introduce SFRIK (\underline{S}el\underline{F}-supervised learning with \underline{R}otation-\underline{I}nvariant \underline{K}ernels, pronounced like ``spheric''), which regularizes the embedding distribution to be close to the uniform distribution with respect to the MMD associated to such a truncated kernel, as summarized in \Figref{fig:arch}.